nkg29/my-website/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `docs/` directory.
-The other command is `ng build --output-path docs --base-href my-website`.
+The other command that does the same thing is `ng build --output-path docs --base-href my-website`.
 But this is taken care of, so you only need to run `ng build` because the outputPath option is changed to docs in the `angular.json`, and the `index.html` has the `<base href="my-website">` tag at the top.

 ## Running unit tests